vanesabitraj09/Vanesa/README.md

 Before exercise
 After Exercise
 After 30 seconds of rest
 This test uses these results and the persons age to give a fitness score.
-This helps people understand their heart health in an easy way
+This helps people understand their hearts health in an easy way
 | Name             | Content                                  |
 |-----------------|------------------------------------------|
 | main.py         | Main file                                |